Power to the People

 Hearken’s platform is called the Engagement Management System (EMS).
 The EMS includes multiple tools to engage your audience in the editorial process and keep their contributions organized:

-Using the Curiosity Module (embedded on your website), you can solicit audience questions on topics you choose.
+Using the Submission Embed (placed on your website or in Facebook Instant Articles), you can solicit audience questions on topics you choose.

-The Voting Module allows you to select a few great questions and invite your audience to vote for their favorite.
+The Vote Embed allows you to curate great questions and invite your audience to vote for their favorite.